themson/MurDocK/README.md

 	Time out on none returning subprocess communicate calls -being addressed with timer

-	Execesive overhead in creation of initializaion buffer object -to be addressed
+	Excessive overhead in creation of initializaion buffer object -to be addressed